coolchip/node-red-contrib-luxtronik2/README.md

 ```

 ### How to use
 Connect your unit via lan and configure the ip parameters at your unit.
 The port number of your unit is 8888 by default.
-Place the new Luxtronik2 node at your flow and start reading.
+Place the new Luxtronik2 node at any flow and start playing.
-Every incoming message to the Luxtronik2 node sends a message with all readable values from the pump.
+Every incoming message to the Luxtronik2 node, it will send out a message with all readable values from the pump.

 ### Example
 ```text